top of page

 Solar Easements

 A big obstacle to solar energy production is shading.
-Thus, solar easements enable a homeowner to negotiate for the rights to unobstructed sunlight on their property.
+Thus, solar easements enable a homeowner to negotiate for the rights to unobstructed sunlight on their property, which may also be influenced by HOA guidelines for solar panels.
 Once enacted, the solar easement is tied to the property and applies to future owners.
 This is another legal tool that homeowners can use to protect their access to sunlight.

 For example, suppose a neighboring property has trees near the property line that could shade the solar panels.
 In that case, a solar easement could require the trees to be trimmed or cut down once they reach a certain height.